Judgement of Paris: Mythic narrative

-The story of the Judgement of Paris naturally offered artists the opportunity to depict a sort of beauty contest between three beautiful female nudes, but the myth, at least since Euripides, rather concerns a choice among the gifts that each goddess embodies.
-The bribery involved is ironic and a late ingredient.

-According to a tradition suggested by Alfred J. Van Windekens, "cow-eyed" Hera was indeed the most beautiful, not Aphrodite.
+According to a tradition suggested by Alfred J. Van Windekens, "cow-eyed" Hera was indeed the most beautiful, before Aphrodite showed up.
 However, Hera was the goddess of the marital order and of cuckolded wives, amongst other things.
 She was often portrayed as the shrewish, jealous wife of Zeus, who himself often escaped from her controlling ways by cheating on her with other women, mortal and immortal.
 She had fidelity and chastity in mind and was careful to be modest when Paris was inspecting her.
-Aphrodite, though not as beautiful as Hera, was the goddess of sexuality, and was effortlessly more sexual and charming before him.
+Aphrodite was the goddess of sexuality, and was effortlessly more sexual and charming than any goddess.
 Thus, she was able to sway Paris into judging her as the fairest.
 Athena's beauty is rarely commented on in the myths, perhaps because Greeks held her up as an asexual being, able to "overcome" her "womanly weaknesses" to become both wise and talented in war (both considered male domains by the Greeks).
 Her rage at losing makes her join the Greeks in the battle against Paris's Trojans, a key event in the turning point of the war.

 In art

 The subject became popular in art from the late Middle Ages onwards.
 All three goddesses were usually shown nude, though in ancient art only Aphrodite is ever unclothed, and not always.
-The opportunity for three female nudes was a large part of the attraction of the subject.
+The opportunity for three female nudes was a large part of the attraction of the subject, commonly being used to allow a full appreciation of the female body by painting the goddesses from three different angles (often front, back, and side view).
 It appeared in illuminated manuscripts and was popular in decorative art, including 15th-century Italian inkstands and other works in maiolica, and cassoni.
 As a subject for easel paintings, it was more common in Northern Europe, although Marcantonio Raimondi's engraving of c.
 1515, probably based on a drawing by Raphael, and using a composition derived from a Roman sarcophagus, was a highly influential treatment, which made Paris's Phrygian cap an attribute in most later versions.

 The subject was painted many (supposedly 23) times by Lucas Cranach the Elder, and was especially attractive to Northern Mannerist painters.
 Rubens painted several compositions of the subject at different points in his career.
 Watteau and Angelica Kauffman were among the artists who painted the subject in the 18th century.
 The Judgement of Paris was painted frequently by academic artists of the 19th century, and less often by their more progressive contemporaries such as Renoir and Cézanne.
 Later artists who have painted the subject include André Lhote, Enrique Simonet (El Juicio de Paris 1904), and Salvador Dalí.

 Ivo Saliger (1939), Adolf Ziegler (1939), and Joseph Thorak (1941) also used the classic myth to propagate German renewal during the Nazi period.